-Article 8.- Status of shareholder Rights inherent in said status
+Article 8.- Status of shareholder Rights inherent in said status a) To share in the distribution of corporate earnings and in the assets resulting from liquidation.

 The share confers upon its owner the status of shareholder and implies acceptance by its holders of the present Articles of Association and the decisions validly adopted by the Company's governing bodies, and authorises him to exercise the rights deriving from his status, according to these Articles of Association and to the law.